Chapter 10 : Equals and Opposites

 “Your carriage is ready, sir!”

-They soon parted, but not before Miss Zabini, leaning heavily on Mr. Malfoy’s arm, extracted a promise that Rose would visit on the morrow.
+They soon parted, but not before Miss Zabini, leaning heavily on Mr. Malfoy’s arm, extracted a promise that Rose would visit on the morrow, her hand lingering a moment too long in Rose's.
 The house elf displayed more life than Mr. Malfoy, who gave not a second glance as he sailed down the corridor, his cousin at his side, leaving Rose in the salon, the baubles’ light growing dim around her.

 When her cousins asked for an explanation of her absence from the assembly, she could only beg fatigue.
 Poor health was a near impossibility, her country upbringing having had too beneficial an effect on her constitution, but she was capable of growing tired, particularly of society’s ways and whims.
 Those of Mr. Malfoy were the most tiring of all.